 Chile is the 7th biggest producer of wine in the world.
 Thanks to the French immigrants who came during the 20th century, you can find Chilean wine on shelves in almost every country in the world.
 Different climates throughout the country allow growing most varieties of wine.
 Chile has developed a wine route within each wine region.

 Largest open pit mine and largest copper mine

-In Atacama Desert you can find the biggest open pit mine in the world.
-Chuquicamata has been opened in the end of 19th century to the commercial state as we know it.
+In the Atacama Desert, you can find the biggest open-pit mine in the world.
+Chuquicamata has been opened at the end of the 19th century to the commercial state as we know it.
 Locals extracted copper from the mine for centuries.
-Workers found mummy of miner who was trapped inside a shaft since 500 A.D.
+Workers found the mummy of a miner who was trapped inside a shaft since 500 A.D.
 You can come and this giant hole on a tour.